jmmcd/jmmcd.github.com/_posts/2013-05-03-symbolic-regression-state-of-the-art.md

 The result is a model which is highly readable.

-Semantic Geometric Genetic Programming (SGGP)
+Geometric Semantic Genetic Programming (GSGP)
 ---------------------------------------------

 Moraglio has always pushed the idea that we must understand EC